kubos/kubos/clients/uart-comms-client/README.md

 Example client "radio" over UART program

-Wraps the user's data in a SpacePacket and then sends it over the UART port The example communication service, `uart-comms-service`, should be running and listening for these messages.
+Wraps the user's data in a Space Packet and then sends it over the UART port The example communication service, `uart-comms-service`, should be running and listening for these messages.
 The service will forward the message on to the requested destination port and then return the